GIScience/sketch-map-tool/CONTRIBUTING.md

 #### Review Process

 1. Dev makes a PR.
-2. Rev reviews and raises some comments.
+2. Rev reviews and raises some comments if necessary.
 3. Dev addresses the comments and leaves responses explaining what has to be done.
 In cases where Dev just implemented Rev's suggestion, a simple "Done" is sufficient.
 4. Rev reviews the changes and
     - If Rev is happy with a change, then Rev resolves the comment.
     - If Rev is still unsatisfied with a change, then Rev adds another comment explaining what is still missing.
 5. Restart from 3 until all comments are resolved.
+6. If all issues are resolved the PR gets marked as approved and can be merged.

 ### Git Workflow